-Now, we are going to go further, proceed further and we are going to introduce a notion of a stream function.
+Now, we going to go further proceed further, and we are going to introduce a notion of a stream function.
 Now, I am going to assume again incompressible flows.
-For incompressible flows, we always have del dot v is zero.
-In general fluid flows, the velocity vector velocity is a vector can have component in the i direction plus component in the j direction plus a component in the k direction that is the z direction.
-But we will restrict our attention now to what are called 2 D flows that is only these two components are non-zero.
-We can choose the coordinate frame in such a manner, that the z component of the velocity is zero.
-So the flow is invariant, 2 D flows means flow is invariant in the z direction and this is first point and the z component of velocity is zero.
-If you do this, so you have only in these two velocity components u and v.
+For an incompressible flows, we always has del dot v is zero.
+In general, fluid flows the velocity vector, velocity is a vector can have component in the i direction plus component in the j direction plus a component in the k direction; that is the z direction.

+But we will restrict our attention now, what are called 2 D flows that is only these two components are non-zero.
+That we can choose the coordinate frame in such a manner that the z component of the velocity is zero.
+So, the flow is invariant 2 D flows means flow is invariant in the z direction and this is first point and the z component of velocity is zero.
+If you do this, so you have only these two velocity components u and v.
+The continuity equation for Cartesian coordinates for an incompressible fluid del dot v equal to zero means partial u partial x plus partial v partial y plus partial w partial z is equal to zero.